Document Type : Research Paper

 Methodology

-This exploratory qualitative research employed an interpretive paradigm and grounded theory methodology to understand subjective experiences of managers and investors.
-Semi-structured interviews lasting 45-60 minutes were conducted with 15 experts (7 managers and 8 active investors) selected through purposive and snowball sampling until theoretical saturation.
+This exploratory qualitative research employed an interpretive paradigm and grounded theory methodology to understand the subjective experiences of managers and investors.
+Semi-structured interviews lasting 45-60 minutes were conducted with 15 experts (7 managers and 8 active investors) selected through purposive and snowball sampling until theoretical saturation was reached.
 Data were analyzed using Braun and Clarke’s (2006) thematic analysis with MAXQDA 2020.
 Initially, 98 primary codes were extracted and reduced to 54 final codes, organized into 10 sub-themes, and ultimately grouped into 4 organizing themes.
 Independent coding by a domain expert achieved 87% agreement, confirming data reliability.
-Data from both groups were analyzed separately then compared to identify comprehensive patterns.
+Data from both groups were analyzed separately, then compared to identify comprehensive patterns.

 Findings